Alibaba strengthens its position in cloud and AI, prioritising growth over profitability

-This article reviews Alibaba Group Holding Limited, outlines its primary revenue sources, presents a fundamental analysis of Alibaba (BABA), and offers a technical analysis of BABA shares, forming the basis for the Alibaba Group stock price forecast for 2025.
+This article examines Alibaba Group Holding Limited, outlining its main revenue sources and providing a fundamental analysis of Alibaba Group (BABA), as well as a technical analysis of BABA shares, forming the basis for the Alibaba stock forecast for 2025.

 About Alibaba Group Holding Limited